andynog/cosmocope/README.md

 This command usually takes under 30 seconds to return the results.

 **NOTE:** This command doesn't guarantee that the folders shown are actually Cosmos SDK modules.
 The intention is to use this tool for "discoverability" only.
-For an official list of modules, please check [Atlas](https://atlas.cosmos.network) which is the official Cosmos SDK module registry.
+For an official list of modules, please check [Atlas](https://atlas.cosmos.network) which is the official **Cosmos SDK module registry**.

 ```
 $ cosmocope discover projects --help